Frémont Emancipation: Proclamation and reaction

 Just before dawn on August 30, Frémont finished penning his proclamation of martial law and read it to his wife and a trusted advisor, Edward Davis of Philadelphia.
 Davis warned that officials in Washington would never stand for such a sweeping edict.
 Frémont responded that he had been given full power to put down secession in Missouri and that, as a war measure, the proclamation was entirely warranted.

 The most controversial passage of the proclamation, and the one with the greatest political consequences, was the following:

 All persons who shall be taken with arms in their hands within these lines shall be tried by court-martial, and, if found guilty, will be shot.
 The property, real and personal, of all persons in the State of Missouri who shall take up arms against the United States, and who shall be directly proven to have taken active part with their enemies in the field, is declared to be confiscated to the public use; and their slaves, if any they have, are hereby declared free.

-The two measures described within this passage threatened to alienate Unionists in each of the border states.
-Drawing a line from Cape Girardeau, Missouri to Leavenworth, Kansas, Frémont declared capital punishment would be administered to any secessionists bearing arms north of that line.
-Further, the proclamation freed the slaves of any secessionists who took up arms against the government.
+These measures threatened to alienate Unionists in other border states.
+Also, Frémont declared capital punishment would be administered to any secessionists bearing arms north of a line from Cape Girardeau, Missouri, to Leavenworth, Kansas.
 Frémont issued his proclamation without consulting any authority in Missouri or Washington.